yusukebe/slides/content/future-2022-12/_index.md

 ---

-## Five things to make it possible
+## We have to do four things

 ---

-1. Ecosystem
+1. Making the ecosystem
-2. Documents
+2. Write documents
-3. "Edgy" and "General"
+3. Think about "Edgy" and "General"
-4. For "Frontend" and "Client"
+4. Make it for "Frontend" and "Client"

 ---